 - File a petition to cancel a trademark registration

-These are all legal actions.
+These are all legal actions, though they do not all take place in the same venue.
 If you plan to embark on any of them, or are wondering whether it’s in your best interest to do so, you may want to seek the help of a trademark lawyer.
+(Learn more in the FAQs.)

 What happens if trademark infringement is proven by a court?

 If a court finds a party liable for trademark infringement, the infringer may be ordered to stop using the mark, destroy/turn over the goods or materials in question, pay damages, and/or pay the trademark owner’s attorney fees.

 With Northwest’s Trademark Service, we conduct a clearance search prior to submitting your application so you don’t have to.